joey-david/latent-correctness-probe/README.md

 # Latent Correctness Probe

 This repo measures whether a reasoning language model already "knows" if it will solve a *hard* math problem correctly before finishing its chain-of-thought.
-For two instruction-tuned models (one Qwen-like, one Mistral-like) we:
+For two instruction-tuned models (Qwen3-8B and Llama-3.1-8B-Instruct) we:

 - Decode greedy chain-of-thought answers on **Hendrycks MATH (NeurIPS 2021)** problems.
 - Snapshot the model's last hidden state after the first `t` reasoning tokens (`t ∈ {1,2,4,8,16,32,64,128}`).